rustdesk/doc.rustdesk.com/content/self-host/pro/installscript/_index.en.md

 What it does:

 - Checks for new versions of RustDesk-Server-Pro
-- If it finds a new version it, removes the API files and downloads new executables and API files
+- If it finds a new version, it removes the API files and downloads new executables and API files

 ## Convert from Opensource